An Exact and Robust Conformal Inference Method for Counterfactual and Synthetic Controls

 Hence by Jensen's inequality

 To compute the above expectation, we observe that for any $\pi\in\Pi$,

-where the first inequality follows by the Dvoretsky-Kiefer-Wolfwitz inequality (e.g., Theorem 11.6 in \citet{kosorok2007introduction}) and the fact that for any $\pi\in\Pi$, $\{Q(u_{\pi(b_{i})};x)\}_{i=1}^{k_{T}}$ is a sequence of i.i.d random variables (since $\pi$ is a bijection and $\{b_{i}\}_{i=1}^{k_{T}}$ are disjoint blocks of indices); the last equality follows from the properties of the normal density.
+where the first inequality follows by the Dvoretsky-Kiefer-Wolfwitz inequality (e.g., Theorem 11.6 in \citet{kosorok2007introduction}) and the fact that for any $\pi\in\Pi$, $\{Q(u_{\pi(b_{i})};x)\}_{i=1}^{k_{T}}$ is a sequence of iid random variables (since $\pi$ is a bijection and $\{b_{i}\}_{i=1}^{k_{T}}$ are disjoint blocks of indices); the last equality follows from the properties of the normal density.
 Therefore, the above two display imply that